-Growing up black in America through Antwon Rose's eyes
+Antwon Rose's poem about growing up black in America has taken on a life of its own

 "It sits with you," said Carter, a recent graduate of the Pittsburgh Creative and Performing Arts School.

+"It shows the reality that black children have to live in every single day," Carter said.
+"From the day that we are born, we have to watch us die."

-The poem gave him a better sense of Antwon, "his character, how smart and aware he was," Carter said.
+The poem gave him a better sense of Antwon, "his character, how smart and aware he was," Carter explained.

 "This is reality for people.
 This is not just us protesting because one of us died.
-This is us literally demanding that our lives are protected by the people that are there to protect and serve us," Carter said.
+This is us literally demanding that our lives are protected by the people that are there to protect and serve us."